Hackers News Hackers News

 CVE-2026-8522 Downloads Use after free Google N/A

-• Click Relaunch to apply the security fixes and clear active sessions.
+• Click “Relaunch” to apply all security fixes and terminate any active, potentially vulnerable sessions.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.